NVIDIA/NeMo/docs/source/core/core.rst

     model = nemo_asr.models.EncDecCTCModel.from_pretrained(model_name="QuartzNet15x5Base-En")

-To see all available pretrained models for a specific NeMo model use the ``list_available_models()`` method.
+To see all available pretrained models for a specific NeMo model, use the ``list_available_models()`` method.

 .. code-block:: Python

     nemo_asr.model.EncDecCTCModel.list_available_models()

-For detailed information on the available pretrained models, please the the collections documentation:
+For detailed information on the available pretrained models, refer to the collections documentation:

-:ref:`Automatic Speech Recognition (ASR)`, :ref:`Natural Language Processing (NLP)`, and :ref:`Speech Synthesis (TTS)`.
+- :ref:`Automatic Speech Recognition (ASR)`
+- :ref:`Natural Language Processing (NLP)`
+- :ref:`Speech Synthesis (TTS)`

 Training
 --------

 NeMo leverages `PyTorch Lightning <https://www.pytorchlightning.ai/>`_ for model training.
-PyTorch Lightning lets NeMo decouple the Conversational AI code from the PyTorch training code.
-This means that NeMo users can focus on their domain (ASR, NLP, TTS) and building complex AI applications without having to rewrite boiler plate code for PyTorch training.
+PyTorch Lightning lets NeMo decouple the conversational AI code from the PyTorch training code.
+This means that NeMo users can focus on their domain (ASR, NLP, TTS) and build complex AI applications without having to rewrite boiler plate code for PyTorch training.

 When using PyTorch Lightning, NeMo users can automatically train with: